Araxá

 Araxá (/pt/) is a municipality in the state of Minas Gerais, Brazil.
 It is located approximately 370 kilometers (230 miles) northwest of the state capital Belo Horizonte, with an area of 1283 km2, and 3.45 sqkm designated as the urban perimeter.
-As of 2022, the population is 111,691.
+As of 2022 Census, the population is 111,691.

 It serves as the main city of the Immediate Geographic Region of Araxá, which includes 8 municipalities and as of 2017, spans an area of 9,473.902 square kilometers (3,659.27 square miles) with a population of 176,736 inhabitants.

 Toponymy

 The name "Araxá" was derived from the Araxás, an amerindian tribe that inhabited the region prior to the European colonization of Brazil, and means "the place where the sun is seen first," or, according to its Tupi origin, "elevated place" or "plateau".

 Araxó, an extinct Jê language, was once spoken in the region.

 History

 The earliest accounts of the region date back to the second half of the 16th century, when the first encounters with the indigenous people known as the "Araxás" occurred.
 The Araxás were a native group reportedly led by a warrior named Andaia-Aru, who had separated from their original tribe, known as the "Cataguases".
 They settled in the extensive region that includes the Serra da Canastra and the Rio Grande, living in relative peace until the mid-17th century, when European settlers arrived, lured by the area's lush forests and abundant mineral waters.

 Interactions between the European settlers and the native population were characterized by frequent conflicts, culminating in the extermination of the Araxá people by the settlers following a bandeira expedition led by Campo Inácio Correia de Pamplona (1731–1810), under the colonial administration of the time.
 Subsequently, much of the region came under the control of the Captaincy of Minas Gerais, which served as the local administrative division of colonial Brazil.

 The first farm owners began to establish themselves in the region around 1770.
 As settlements grew, the area was designated as a parish in 1791, taking the name "São Domingos de Araxá", in honor of Saint Dominic, the founder of the Order of Preachers.

 In 1831, São Domingos de Araxá was elevated to the status of a "vila" (town), and it was granted city status on December 19, 1865, due to its local development.
 The name "Araxá" was officially adopted three years later, in 1868, and has remained in use to this day.